 - The parasympathetic division produces the opposite effects and is sometimes called the “rest and digest” system.
 It relaxes the body, slows the heartbeat and breathing rate, constricts the pupils, and stimulates digestion.

 Atropine interferes with the action of the parasympathetic nervous system because the nerve cells of this system release acetylcholine.
 Atropine blocks the muscarinic receptors of the system, preventing the acetylcholine from transmitting nerve impulses.
 Without the action of parasympathetic nerves, the body is unable to counteract sympathetic stimulation and the balance between sympathetic and parasympathetic stimulation is destroyed.

 Eating atropine inside a part of the deadly nightshade plant is very dangerous, but small amounts of atropine used in medications can be helpful.
 Atropine used as a medicine must be prescribed by a doctor.

 Atropine injections are given to speed up a very slow heartbeat.
-The atropine blocks the action of the vagus nerve.
+The chemical blocks the action of the vagus nerve.
 This nerve is part of the parasympathetic nervous system and slows down the heartbeat.
 When the action of the vagus nerve is inhibited by atropine, the heart will beat faster.

-Atropine and the Eyes
+Effects of Atropine on the Eyes

 Digestive Tract Effects

-Other Medical Uses of Atropine
+Other Uses of Atropine

-Atropine decreases the production of body secretions, including saliva, mucus and sweat.
+Atropine decreases the production of body secretions, including saliva, mucus, and sweat.
 It's been used in cough syrups to help clear the airways.

 Atropine is sometimes used as a sedative.
 It’s known that acetylcholine is used as a neurotransmitter in the brain as well as in the parasympathetic nervous system, which is why atropine can affect brain functions when it interferes with the action of acetylcholine.